CanonicalLtd/maas-docs/en/contributing-git.md

 can be confirmed here:

 `https://github.com/$GH_USERNAME/maas-docs/branches`

-!!!
-Note:
-    You will need to track a series branch in this way as they become available upstream (approximately every 6 months).

 Finally, we need to change the remote for these newly tracked branches as they are currently using 'upstream':